Cargo (2018 film): Soundtrack

 The Cargo original motion picture soundtrack was composed by Tangerine Dream front man Thorsten Quaeschning.

 Ain't It Cool News wrote "The soundtrack here is awesome by Tangerine Dream's Thorsten Quaeschning!
 It really reminded me of John Carpenter's THE THING at times."

 Ain't It Cool News also wrote "Hey, folks... remember that teaser for [CARGO] that we covered a couple of weeks ago?
 A snippet of music from it has been released... and it's spellbindingly good.
 If it conjures up Stein and Dixon's work on STRANGER THINGS for you, that's no surprise-- Tangerine Dream's Thorsten Quaeschning composed the soundtrack.
 Seeing the trailer, I was expecting something atonal and basic like Jason Segal's FORGETTING SARAH MARSHALL character might have performed under the direction 'dark and ominous'... but this is something out of my TRON dreams.

 Mojo magazine wrote "IF ANYONE knows how to pastiche an '80s Tangerine Dream soundtrack it’s Thorsten Quaeschning of Picture Palace Music."

 Conversely, Film Threat said "The synthwave soundtrack is a bizarre fit for the material, but it's fine."

+The Cargo soundtrack was performed live by composer Thorsten Quaeschning on September 29, 2018 at the Electronic Circus Festival in Germany.